nesi/support-docs/docs/CONTRIBUTING.md

 #### Recommended Extensions

-When opening the workspace for the first time, you should be prompted to install the [Recommended VS Code Plugins](../.vscode/extensions.json).
+When opening the workspace for the first time, you should be prompted to install the <a href="https://github.com/nesi/support-docs-concept/blob/main/.vscode/extensions.json">Recommended VS Code Plugins</a>.

 #### Snippets